[Jan 10, 2018, 8:49 PM]

 In his final 180 days, the world’s most notorious pirate ran his mighty flagship aground, secured a pardon, set up a new base, resumed his plundering ways, and lost a death match to a Royal Navy lieutenant.
 All those events unfolded between early June and Nov.
 22 along the North Carolina coast.
 The tricentennial of Blackbeard's last stand makes 2018 a compelling year to visit Ocracoke, Beaufort, Bath, Greenville and other coastal destinations, where pirate celebrations and other events honor history and revel in pirate culture.Learn more with Visit NC's Blackbeard 300th media kit.

-After two years of restoration work, the visitor center at the Wright Brothers National Memorial reopens Sept.
-29 with all-new exhibits that reflect the journey as well as the achievement of first flight.
-Interactive displays reveal an itimate look at Wilbur and Orville Wright, their inspirations and setbacks on the road to flight, why they chose Kitty Hawk for their experiments, and key people in their lives, including the poet Paul Laurence Dunbar.
+After two years of restoration work, the visitor center at the Wright Brothers National Memorial reopened Oct.
+20 with all-new exhibits that reflect the journey as well as the achievement of first flight.
+Interactive displays reveal an itimate look at Wilbur and Orville Wright, their inspirations and setbacks on the road to flight, why they chose Kitty Hawk for their experiments, and key people in their lives.
 A 16-screen video wall displays images of the brothers, their flying machines, scenes of flight and inspirational quotes.
-The lifesize replica of the 1903 Wright Flyer, which has been on view in Raleigh during the restoration, returns to the visitor center (the original is at the Smithsonian), which was named a National Historic Landmark in 2001. www.nps.gov/wrbr
+The lifesize replica of the 1903 Wright Flyer, which had been on view in Raleigh during the restoration, returned to the visitor center (the original is at the Smithsonian), which was named a National Historic Landmark in 2001. www.nps.gov/wrbr

 The National Trust for Historic Preservation has designated Nina Simone's childhood home in Tryon as a National Treasure, worthy of raising $250,000 to save.
 Eunice Kathleen Waymon lived in the three-room frame house until 1950, when she left home with a Juilliard scholarship and a destiny to become Nina Simone, revered for her hypnotic voice and fight for racial justice.
 After a 12-year-effort to preserve the house failed, the structure went on the market amid fears that it would be torn down.
 Instead it was bought by four New York-based artists, whose purchase caught the attention of the National Trust, which is developing a plan for its future use and protection.
 The effort is supported by the Nina Simone Project, the World Monuments Fund and the N.C.
 African American Heritage Commission. savingplaces.org

 The International Bluegrass Music Association has extended its lease on Raleigh for the World of Bluegrass through 2021.
-The gathering, which has unfolded in the Capital City since 2013, mixes business, an awards show and five days of performances.
-The 2018 World of Bluegrass, set for Sept.
-25-29, opens with the business conference and Bluegrass Ramble, featuring 200 showcase performances in downtown venues, followed by the Sept.
-27 awards show.
-The weekend brings the world’s largest urban bluegrass festival: Wide Open Bluegrass, with free Streetfest performances and ticketed Main Stage concerts (headliners include Ricky Skaggs & Kentucky Thunder with a guest appearance by Patty Loveless), special collaborations and all-star configurations. worldofbluegrass.org
+The gathering, which has unfolded in the Capital City since 2013, includes a weekday business conference accompanied by 200 showcase performances; an awards show; and the weekend's Wide Open Bluegrass, the world's largest urban bluegrass festival with free Streetfest performances and ticketed Main Stage concerts.
+2019's event is Sept.
+24-28. worldofbluegrass.org

 "Dawson's Creek," "Bull Durham" and other filmed-in-North Carolina projects mark their anniversaries in 2018, inviting viewers to visit scene-stealing landmarks and scenery.
 Here's a rundown: